AEW News: Chris Jericho Discusses Potential Retirement Plans

 — All Elite Wrestling (@AEWrestling) September 4, 2019

-According to Jericho, he was also inspired by some of his favorite heel commentators, and he wanted to pay homage to them during his own stint at the table.
+According to Jericho, he was also inspired by some of his favorite heel commentators, and he wanted to pay homage to them during his own stint on the call.
 During the stream, he also said that he’ll also be lending his voice talents to other shows moving forward.

-“I thought if I could get on there as kind of an obnoxious heel, such a better demographic, obviously channeling my favorite color commentators Jesse “The Body” Ventura and Bobby “The Brain” Heenan.
+“I thought if I could get on there as kind of an obnoxious heel, such a better demographic, obviously channeling my favorite color commentators Jesse ‘The Body’ Ventura and Bobby ‘The Brain’ Heenan.
 We got some good reviews for that.
 If you enjoyed it last week, stick around.
 We are going to be doing it again this week.”

-AEW has used some of its most popular wrestlers to call some of the actions in recent weeks, and all of their performances have been quite well received.
-Cody Rhodes, Colt Cabana and Kenny Omega were filling in with Schiavone prior to Jericho becoming involved, as the company continues to make the most of the talent and resources they have available at the moment.
+AEW has used some of its most popular wrestlers to call some of the action in recent weeks, and all of their performances have been quite well received.
+Cody Rhodes, Colt Cabana, and Kenny Omega were filling in with Schiavone prior to Jericho becoming involved, as the company continues to make the most of the talent and resources they have available at the moment.

 Jericho doesn’t plan on retiring for the time being, but wrestling fans will be pleased to know that he’s open to the idea of more commentating when he does.